| To the memory of Alexander Riddoch, Esq., many years provost of

 believe that anyone could have found a Council subservient to his wishes for

 thirty years if he had not been possessed of rare ability.
+Mr RIDDOCH'S last appearance in the Council was at the

 election on 23rd September, 1819, forty three years after he had first taken his